jonasarts/registry-bundle/Resources/doc/01-install.md

 }
 ```

-## Create the registry default key-values (optional, but recommended)
+## Create the default key/name-values

+This is **optional**, but highly recommended.
-If you wish to use a central place to store all default values, create the file app/config/registry.yml:
+If you wish to use a central place to store all default values, create the file *app/config/registry.yml*:

 ```yaml
 registry: